geoffdavis92/asyncAdapter/README.md

 }
 ```

-It has been a trusty sidekick, but it is a little outdated and makes using retrieved data more involved than current Javascript needs to be.
+It has been a trusty sidekick, but it is a little outdated and makes using retrieved data more involved than modern Javascript needs to be.

 You want to use the latest and greatest APIs that tc39 and Babel can provide– like `async/await` or the `Promise` API– and callbacks just don't cut it.